Meet our team.

 Parallel talk paired with repetition of target words for the little ones.

-Gabriella “Gaby” Pireno is a licensed and certified Speech-Language Pathologist in New York State holding the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA).
-Gaby received her master’s degree in Communication Sciences from Teacher’s College at Columbia University in 2013.
+Sarah Goldenberg is a licensed and certified Speech-Language Pathologist in New York State holding the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA).
+Sarah received her Master’s degree in Communication Sciences and Disorders from New York University in 2017.

 What made you want to be a speech therapist?